 - After students have learned about Long Island’s waters, they work individually or in teams on independent research projects to create their own innovative solutions to Long Island’s water quality problems.

-- During a normal year (pre-COVID), a select number of participating students join us at Stony Brook University, where they present their research projects to their peers, Stony Brook University Professors and Long Island Pine Barrens Society staff.
+- A select number of participating students join us at Stony Brook University, where they present their research projects to their peers, Stony Brook University Professors and Long Island Pine Barrens Society staff.
 Projects are presented through posters or by PowerPoint/Video presentation.
 Students receive lunch and hear a lecture from world-renown marine scientist and professor, Dr. Christopher Gobler of Stony Brook University’s School of Marine and Atmospheric Sciences.
-Student projects are evaluated using science fair standards developed by Brookhaven National Lab.
+Student projects are evaluated using science standards aligned with the New York State Department of Education.
 Finalists are chosen and are later awarded at a ceremony where students are able to meet with and present their ideas to local elected officials.
 Students receive awards from the National Grid Foundation and proclamations from the local officials.
 The awards ceremony is often featured by local news stations.

 Examples of Winning Presentations: